Apache Kafka: Part 1 - Why Event Streaming Matters

-Disclaimer: Most of the content mentioned in this series comes directly from the Confluent Apache Kafka Fundamentals Course available at training.confluent.io.
-This series aims to make that knowledge more accessible and digestible.
+Full disclosure: Most of what I’m sharing here comes from the Confluent Apache Kafka Fundamentals Course at training.confluent.io.
+I’m just trying to make it more digestible and document my learning journey!

 Think about how you consumed information 20 years ago versus today.

-Then: You waited for the morning newspaper, checked email a few times a day, made phone calls when you needed something.
+Back then: You waited for the morning newspaper.
+You checked email a few times a day.
+You made phone calls when you needed something.

-Now: You get instant notifications, live updates, real-time everything.
+Now: You get instant notifications for everything.
 Your Uber driver’s location updates every second.
 Your bank alerts you the moment a transaction happens.
 Your favorite app knows you’re online and sends you personalized content immediately.

-The way we interact with information has transformed drastically.
+The way we interact with information has changed drastically.
 And this shift is driving a fundamental change in how we build software systems.

-We’ve moved from a world of occasional updates to continuous streams:
+We’ve moved from a world of occasional updates to continuous streams of data.

 • Daily reports generated overnight